Contractions for intermediate learners

 To Be

-We can shorten the 'to be' verb both with the subject pronoun and with the noun that has come before them.
-Below is a table of the contracted form of the 'to be' verb with subject pronouns:
+We can shorten the 'to be' verb both with the subject pronoun and the noun that acts as its subject.
+Below is a table of the contracted forms of the 'to be' verb with subject pronouns:

 Full form Contracted form